tableau/extensions-api/docs/trex_api_about.md

       <dashboard-addin/>
     </addin-type>
 ```
-After the extension is intialized, it provides access to the objects in the dashboard, but also has access to the namespaces that are common to all extensions.
+After the extension is initialized, it provides access to the objects in the dashboard, but also has access to the namespaces that are common to all extensions.
 For example, you can use the `tableau.extensions.environment` to query the environment the dashboard is running in, or `tableau.extensions.settings` to set or get key-value pairs associated with the extension.
 The `tableau.extensions.settings` can be saved with the workbook, so you can configure the dashboard and the extension in specific ways and then share that configuration with others.

 To access the objects in the dashboard, you specify the namespace reserved for dashboard extensions `dashboardContent`, which then gives you access to the dashboard object.
 For example, the following code snippet gets the array of worksheets in the dashboard.